 Vision-Aid USA Leadership Team (2021-22)

-Note: All the individuals listed below work on a voluntary basis without compensation or personal benefit.
+Note: All the individuals in Vision-Aid's leadership team work on a voluntary basis without compensation or benefits.

 Mr. Puran Dang & Mrs. Kamlesh Dang